harikachandamollu/neural-network/README.md

         def relu_backward(dA,cache):
         def tanh_backward(dA,cache):

-- __forward_propagation.py__ : Modules to calculate forward propagation for all the layers. linear_forward carries out the calculation of multiplying input parameters and weights adding it with bias. activation_linear_forward applies acctivation function to the output of the previous function. model_linear_forward combines the above two modules by applying tanh/relu activation from 1 to L-1 layers on user selection and sigmoid function to final layer since it is a binary classification model.
+- __forward_propagation.py__ : Modules to calculate forward propagation for all the layers. linear_forward carries out the calculation of multiplying input parameters and weights adding it with bias. activation_linear_forward applies acctivation function to the output of the previous function. model_linear_forward combines the above two modules by applying tanh/relu activation from 1 to L-1 layers on user selection and sigmoid function to final layer since it is a binary classification model. __(3.(i).
+Implement forward propagation)__

     Modules: